WICG/webmonetization/docs/remove-ads.md

 ---
 id: remove-ads
 title: Remove Ads
-sidebar_label: Remove Ads
+sidebar_label: Remove ads
 ---

 Removing ads is a great way to thank the people who support your site.
-You can make sure Web-monetized visitors have a smooth experience without forgoing monetization of the rest of your visitors.
+You can make sure web monetized visitors have a smooth experience without forgoing monetization of the rest of your visitors.

-Here's an example page that removes its ads for Web-monetized visitors:
+Here's an example page that removes its ads for web monetized visitors:

 ## Code